jump-dev/MathOptInterface.jl/docs/src/tutorials/implementing.md

 ### Implement attributes

-You also need to implement the model and optimizer attributes in the following table.
+MathOptInterface uses attributes to manage different aspects of the problem.

 For each attribute
  * [`get`](@ref) gets the current value of the attribute